Market Place Remodelling: Frequently Asked Questions

 How will the area be managed post-construction?

-- A working group is being established involving FTC and MDC representatives to agree a management plan.
+- A working group has been established involving FTC and MDC representatives to agree a management plan.

 What is phase 2?